ccabanero/swift-server-vapor-snippets/README.md

 ##### Step 1: Install PostgreSQL

+We will install PostgreSQL on our Mac using Homebrew.

-In Terminal, first install [Homebrew](https://brew.sh) with:
+If you *don't* have Homebrew, use Terminal to install [Homebrew](https://brew.sh) with:

 ````
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ````

-Then, update
+If you *do* have Homebrew installed on your Mac, then its a good practice to always update before installing anything with:

 ````
 brew update
 ````